pierre-cm/galbe/docs/concepts/routes.md

 }
 ```

+The first paragraph of a comment is captured as the route's description (its first line is used as a summary).
+Lines starting with `@tag` are stored as tag metadata; tags repeated multiple times are exposed as arrays.

 > [!TIP]
-> To exclude a route from analysis, add `//@galbe-ignore` before its definition.
-This is useful for preventing certain routes from being included in automatic analysis or documentation generation.
+> To exclude a route or a whole route file from analysis, add a `@galbe-ignore` comment immediately before its definition (or before the file's default export).
+Use `@galbe-hide` instead to keep the route registered but hide it from generated artifacts (e.g. OpenAPI specs, generated clients).